 Another name for organic mental disorders is “chronic organic brain syndromes.”
 These disorders are brain afflictions that cause severe psychological or behavioral issues.
 They affect 3.3% of those on SSDI.

 The problems could be temporary or lifelong.
 They do not include psychiatric disorders.
 Diseases, injuries, or defects in the body might cause organic mental disorders.
-Symptoms include brain function loss, confusion, and memory loss.
+Symptoms include loss of brain function, confusion, and memory loss.

 Examples of organic mental disorders include: